jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2020/2020-05-02-avoid-directly-using-thrid-party-classes-at-the-boundaries.md

 }
 ```

-That example from Vladimir Khorikov looks similar to the example I found in the [PPPDDD](https://www.bookdepository.com/Patterns-Principles-Practices-Domain-Driven-Design-Scott-Millett/9781118714706?a_aid=jflaga) book, which can be written like this:
+That example from Vladimir Khorikov looks similar to the example I found in the [PPPDDD](https://www.bookdepository.com/Patterns-Principles-Practices-Domain-Driven-Design-Scott-Millett/9781118714706?a_aid=jflaga) book, which looks something like this:

 ``` csharp
 public interface ICommandHandler<TCommand>